Luke Raley Preview, Player Props: Rays vs. Red Sox

-Luke Raley, with a slugging percentage of .412 in his past 10 games -- including one home run -- will be in action for the Tampa Bay Rays versus the Boston Red Sox, with Brayan Bello on the mound, September 4 at 4:10 PM ET.
+Luke Raley -- with an on-base percentage of .270 in his past 10 games, 60 points lower than his season-long percentage -- will be in action for the Tampa Bay Rays against the Boston Red Sox, with Kutter Crawford on the hill, on September 5 at 6:40 PM ET.

-In his most recent game he had a one-hit showing (1-for-3) against the Guardians.
+In his most recent game he had a hitless showing (0-for-4) against the Red Sox.

 Luke Raley Game Info & Props vs. the Red Sox